carafelix/pandiff-vscode/README.md

 ## Extension Settings

-- Styles of the webview can be set directly on the style.html files
+- Styles of the webview can be set directly on the style.css files
+- Enable or disable file formats via the Settings.json file

 ## Disclaimer

 - Do not consider this extension as production ready.
 It's still on development, things may break.
 Use at your own discretion
-## Known Issues

-- Extension limited to epub, .odt, txt, md, html, docx, pdf, on the quickPick with no major reason to not overcrowd the list

 ## Contribute